Implementing arbitrary quantum operations via quantum walks on a cycle graph: Quantum neural network based on discrete time quantum walk

 to the walker state, i.e.,

-where $t = 0,1,2,...$ denotes the ordinal of iterations, $\hat{c}_x^{(t)} \in \mathrm{U}(2)$ is the single site coin operator at site $x$ during the $t$-th iteration, integer $\delta_c$ represents how far the walker is shifted if its coin is in the state $\sket{c}$.
-A schematic representation of the DTQW on a cycle graph is shown in Fig.~\ref{fig:DTQW repr}.
+where $t = 0,1,2,...$ denotes the ordinal of iterations, integer $\delta_c$ represents how far the walker is shifted if its coin is in the state $\sket{c}$.
+For simplicity, we choose $\delta_c = c$ throughout this letter.
+To make sure that the DTQW is flexible enough to implement various quantum operations, the coin operator $\hat{C}^{(t)}$ need to be site-dependent, i.e.,

+where $\hat{c}_x^{(t)} \in \mathrm{U}(2)$ flips the coin of the walker during the $t$-th iteration if the walker is at the site $x$.
+Since the operators $\hat{c}_x^{(t)}$ are applied to the coin only if the walker is at certain sites $x$, they are called single-site coin operators.

 Since the operations during every iteration are unitary, the total effect of a $T$-step DTQW

 is also unitary, where $\mathcal{T}\prod$ denotes the time-ordered product.
 We define $\hat{U}_{t_1,t_0} = \mathcal{T}\prod_{t=t_0}^{t_1-1} \hat{S}\hat{C}^{(t)}$ so that it is the time evolution operator, i.e., $\sket{\Psi^{(t_1)}} = \hat{U}_{t_1,t_0} \sket{\Psi^{(t_0)}}$.
 One can notice that our version of the DTQW on a cycle graph is a straightforward generalization of the conventional Hadamard walk of which $\hat{c}_x^{(t)}=\hat{H}$ and $\delta_c=1-2c$.